Offshore Methane Hydrate

 In particular, shallow methane hydrate--an ice-like solid material composed of water and methane molecules--can only exist in stable form under the low-temperature, high-pressure conditions of the seabed.
 The survey of the resources has been conducted by Ministry of Economy, Trade and Industry (METI) and it was confirmed that 1742 gas chimney structures where shallow methane hydrate is believed to exist in the sea around Japan.
 It is estimated that there will be 600 million cubic meters of methane gas equivalent in the Umitaka mount structure off Joetsu area in FY2016.

-Toward commercialization of shallow methane hydrate development, MODEC, as one of the leading company in offshore oil and gas production platform field, is working on research and development to apply to shallow methane hydrate development by utilizing design technique and O&M experience of the offshore platform.
+Toward commercialization of shallow methane hydrate development, MODEC, as one of the leading companies in offshore oil and gas production platform field, is working on research and development to apply to shallow methane hydrate development by utilizing design technique and O&M experience of the offshore platform.

 Overview of shallow methane hydrate recovery method